TICKETS ON SALE NOW – CLICK HERE FOR DETAILS

 Our Saturday Night Extreme session is always a sell-out event.
 It begins with one hour of short, action-packed films.
-After a short break, there is a raffle to raise funds for Mountain Rescue before we welcome our guest speaker, Kelly Cordes, to the stage for his presentation.
+After a short break, there is a raffle to raise funds for Mountain Rescue before we welcome our guest speaker, Leon McCarron, to the stage for his presentation.
 We finish around 9.45pm.

 Interval with fund-raising raffle for Mountain Rescue

 A Thousand Miles on Foot through the Heart of the Middle East